 Our regular columnists:

-• In her Art and Devotion series, Caroline Shaw looks at The Conversion of St Paul on the Road to Damascus by Caravaggio
+• In her Art and Devotion series, Caroline Shaw looks at The Madonna of the Basket by Antonio da Correggio

-• Fr Bede Row asks, “Do we still believe in Parishes (again)?”
+• Fr Bede Row asks, “Do we still believe in the Hierarchy?”

-• The Lone Veiler on ‘Why marriage starts with God’
+• The Lone Veiler on fighting for the family